 Test LAMP Stack

 Congratulation’s your LAMP setup has completed.
 To verify open your web browser and access localhost.
 You will see a screen like below.
 It showing that Apache is working fine.

-and access this file in a browser, You will get something like below screen.
+Then access this file in a browser, You will get something like below screen.